anukzak22/Capstone_project/README.md

    - "BigQuery Job User"
 6. Click "Save."

-## Step 4: Run the Pipeline
-With everything set up, you can now run the pipeline.

-### 4.1 Ensure Configuration Files Are in Place
-1. Make sure you have a configuration file with the correct details (as outlined in Step 2).
-2. Ensure that `service_account.json` and the `config.json` are in the correct location `data_fetching_uploading` folder .

-### 4.2 Execute the Pipeline
-1. Use your preferred method (such as a Python script, terminal, or Colab notebook) to run the pipeline.
-2. Ensure that the pipeline executes without errors and completes all the steps.

-### 4.3 Perform Final Checks
-1. Confirm that data has been downloaded and saved to Google Drive.
-2. Verify that the BigQuery tables have been created and populated correctly.
-3. Check any logging or output for errors or issues.

-## Troubleshooting
-If you encounter any issues, consider the following:
-- **Configuration Errors**:
-  - Ensure all configuration values are correct, including folder IDs, dataset IDs, and credentials.
-- **Permission Errors**:
-  - Confirm that the service account has appropriate permissions and access to Google Drive and BigQuery.
-- **Missing Dependencies**:
-  - Check that all necessary software, libraries, and dependencies are installed and configured correctly.
-- **Review Error Messages**:
-  - Examine any error messages for clues about the source of the problem.

 ### Alternative: Use Pre-configured Credentials
 If the above steps do not resolve the issue, you can use pre-configured credentials: